projectchrono/chrono/doxygen/documentation/module_python/module_python_installation.md

-Note that the SWIG tool requires few minutes to process the source and to generate the .cxx wrapper file; this means that when you start the compilation of the entire Chrono::Engine project, the process might look 'frozen' for one or two minutes when SWIG does its job; just have patience and wait.
+Note that the SWIG tool requires few minutes to process the source and to generate the .cxx wrapper file; this means that when you start the compilation of the entire Chrono project, the process might look 'frozen' for one or two minutes when SWIG does its job; just have patience and wait.
 </div>